Scientific-technical associate to strengthens the research activities at the university.

 Finished with diploma degree in Computer Sciences (master of science equivalence) – Dipl.-Inf.
 (FH)

 After reaching his A-Level Certification (Abitur) on the Gotthold-Ephraim-Lessing-Gymnasium Kamenz, he accomplishes the general military service at the German Army Forces (Bundeswehr).

 Subsequently, he starts to study computer sciences at the University of Applied Sciences Zittau/Görlitz.
-He works during his praxis semester on the VESUV and IKAROS research projects on the Dynamic Tour Guide (DTG) under the leadership of Prof. Dr.-Ing.
+He works during his praxis semester in the VESUV/IKAROS research projects on the Dynamic Tour Guide (DTG) under the leadership of Prof. Dr.-Ing.
 Klaus ten Hagen.
 The scientific and practical focus lays on the exploration and development of a mobile personalized tour guide.
-He wrote his diploma thesis at the Fraunhofer Institute for Computer Graphics Research in Darmstadt to the topic of “Gesture Recognition for supporting intuitive Interactions on computer-based Systems” within the THESEUS research project under the leadership of Dipl.-Ing.
-Kawa Nazemi (supervisor) and Prof. Dr.-Ing.
-Klaus ten Hagen (lecturer).
-In this work he developed a method to use the WiiMote-controller, as a representative intuitive interaction device, in (Web-)Applications by the use of human gestures.
+He wrote his diploma thesis at the Fraunhofer-Institute for Computer Graphics Research (IGD) in Darmstadt to the topic of “Gesture Recognition for supporting intuitive Interactions on computer-based Systems” within the THESEUS research project under the leadership of Dipl.-Ing.
+Kawa Nazemi (advisor) and Prof. Dr.-Ing.
+Klaus ten Hagen (supervisor).
+In this work he developed a method to use the WiiMote-controller, as a representative intuitive interaction device, in (Web-)Applications by the use of human gestures (see WiiGesture).